 Published on 05/27/2019.

 Prof. Zhiru Zhang with his project proposal “Automatic Synthesis for Programmable Hardware Specialization” received the 2018 Google Faculty Research Award.
-The project aims at developping a new compilation framework that can automatically synthesize a high-quality programmable hardware accelerator from instruction set specifications.
+The project aims at developing a new compilation framework that can automatically synthesize a high-quality programmable hardware accelerator from instruction set specifications.
 See news on Cornell Chronicle.

 The Google Faculty Research Awards Program’s goal is to recognize cutting-edge research in mutual areas of interest and to identify and strengthen long-term collaborative relations with faculty working on problems that will impact how future generations use technology.
 Prof. Zhang is one of the ten CIS, engineering professors at Cornell who received this award in the year 2018.
 See an article in Cornell Daily Sun.